On the linear scaling of entropy vs. energy in human brain activity, the Hagedorn temperature and the Zipf law: Applying the ML method: Brain fMRI resting state data results

-A number of checks (see Supp.
-Info.~\cite{SI}) further confirmed the robustness of the results, including de-correlating the data, testing the stability w.r.t. the filtering of the fMRI data, and the degree of scale-invariance of successive parcellations.
+We performed a number of checks (see \textit{Supplementary Information}) in order to confirm the robustness of the results, including de-correlating the data, testing the stability of the analysis w.r.t. the filtering of the fMRI data, and the degree of scale-invariance of successive parcellations.